 Some people (including myself, in the past) associate creativity with the ability to draw and create awesome art pieces.
 And in that subject, I’m not good.
 But I can be, if I want to.

 I’m sure that if I practised a lot, I would become way better.

 But creative work, isn’t only related to artists.
 Actually, creativity is everywhere, in any type of work or job you do!

 You can be creative while you are gardening.
 You can be creative in the way you do your biology assignment.
-Or even being creative while you exercise in the gym.
+You can be creative while you exercise in the gym.